srghma/purescript-halogen-nextjs/README.md

 1. js and css is split per page using webpack machinery
 1. when `Nextjs.Lib.Link.component` appears in the viewport - the page dependencies are prefetched
-1. on initial rendering the `Nextjs.Lib.Page.PageData__Dynamic` is fetched on server side and result in inserted into the page into the `<script id="__PAGE_DATA__">JSON<script>`
+1. on initial rendering the `Nextjs.Lib.PageSpecBoxed.PageData__Dynamic` is fetched on server side and result in inserted into the page into the `<script id="__PAGE_DATA__">JSON<script>`

 ### How it works